-Plug-in Hybrid Electric Vehicles (PHEVs) are hybrids with high capacity batteries that can be charged by plugging them into an electrical outlet or charging station.
-PHEVs can store enough electricity from the power grid to significantly reduce their petroleum consumption under typical driving conditions.
+Plug-in hybrids, sometimes called Plug-in Hybrid-Electric Vehicles (PHEVs), are hybrids with high-capacity batteries that can be charged by plugging them into an electrical outlet or charging station.
+They can store enough electricity from the power grid to significantly reduce their petroleum consumption under typical driving conditions.

-Series PHEVs, also called Extended Range Electric Vehicles (EREVs).
+Series plug-in hybrids, also called Extended Range Electric Vehicles (EREVs).
 Only the electric motor turns the wheels; the gasoline engine is only used to generate electricity.
-Series PHEVs can run solely on electricity until the battery needs to be recharged.
-The gasoline engine will then generate the electricity needed to power the electric motor.
+Series plug-ins can run solely on electricity until the battery needs to be recharged.
+The gasoline engine then generates electricity to power the electric motor.
 For shorter trips, these vehicles might use no gasoline at all.

-Parallel or Blended PHEVs.
+Parallel or Blended Plug-in Hybrids.
 Both the engine and electric motor are mechanically connected to the wheels, and both propel the vehicle under most driving conditions.
 Electric-only operation usually occurs only at low speeds.

-PHEVs also have different battery capacities, allowing some to travel farther on electricity than others.
-PHEV fuel economy, like that of electric vehicles and regular hybrids, can be sensitive to driving style, driving conditions, and accessory use.
+Plug-in hybrids also have different battery capacities, allowing some to travel farther on electricity than others.
+Their fuel economy, like that of electric vehicles and regular hybrids, can be sensitive to driving style, driving conditions, and accessory use.

 Benefits and Challenges